markus-gerber/vnv-heap/evaluation/README.md

 The generated plot is also saved in `evaluation/figures/` for your convenience.

 If you want to generate the plots for all notebooks, run the following script: `scripts/notebooks_generate_plots.sh`.

-### Testing

-The implementation of the vNV-Heap can be tested on desktop machines by:

-1. Running the benchmarks (except for the persist benchmarks): `scripts/desktop_run_benchmarks.sh` (this will run for several minutes)
-2. Running the testsuite: `scripts/desktop_run_testsuite.sh`